 No. Use of the symbols "TM" or "SM" (for trademark and service mark, respectively) may, however, be governed by local, state, or foreign laws and the laws of the pertinent jurisdiction must be consulted.
 These designations usually indicate that a party claims rights in the mark and are often used before a federal registration is issued.

-The federal registration symbol may be used once the mark is actually registered in the U.S. Patent and Trademark Office.
+The federal registration symbol may be used once the mark is actually registered at the U.S. Patent and Trademark Office.
 Even though an application is pending, the registration symbol may not be used before the trademark name has actually become registered.
 The federal registration symbol should only be used on goods or services that are the subject of the federal trademark registration.
-[Note: Several foreign countries use the letter R enclosed within a circle to indicate that a mark is registered in that country.
-Use of the symbol by the holder of a foreign registration may be proper.
+(Note: Several foreign countries use the letter R enclosed within a circle to indicate that a mark is registered in that country.
+Use of the symbol by the holder of a foreign registration may be proper).

 No, although it may be desirable to employ an attorney who is familiar with trademark matters.
 An applicant must comply with all substantive and procedural requirements of the Trademark Act and Trademark Rules of Practice even if he or she is not represented by an attorney.
 The names of attorneys who specialize in trademark law may be found in the telephone yellow pages, or by contacting a local bar association.
-Trademark search firms are often listed in the yellow pages under the heading "Trademark Search Services" or "Patent and Trademark Search Services."
+Trademark search firms are often listed in the yellow pages under the heading “Trademark Search Services” or “Patent and Trademark Search Services.”
 The general information provided in this web site is not, and should not be considered, legal advice or opinion.
 The staff at Trademarks, Etc. are not attorneys and discussions with us do not serve as a substitute for legal advice.
-If you have legal questions, we recommend that you contact an attorney.
+If you have legal questions, we recommend that you contact an attorney or allow us to connect you our contracted attorney.

 For goods, "Interstate commerce" involves sending the goods across state lines with the mark displayed on the goods or the packaging for the goods.
 With services, "interstate commerce" involves offering a service to those in another state or rendering a service which affects interstate commerce (e.g. restaurants, gas stations, hotels, etc.).

-No. However, if you are a qualified owner of a trademark application pending before the USPTO, or of a registration issued by the USPTO, you may seek registration in any of the countries that have joined the Madrid Protocol by filing a single application, called an "international application," with the he International Bureau of the World Property Intellectual Organization, through the USPTO.
+No. However, if you are a qualified owner of a trademark application pending before the USPTO, or of a registration issued by the USPTO, you may seek registration in any of the countries that have joined the Madrid Protocol by filing a single application, called an “international application>” This type of application is filed with the International Bureau of the World Property Intellectual Organization, through the USPTO.

 Also, certain countries recognize a United States registration as a basis for filing an application to register a mark in those countries under international treaties.